raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

 --- /hint ---

 --- hint ---

-To animate something, you add the three `animation` properties to its style rules as you've done above, making sure the `animation-name` matches the name of the animation you wish to use.
+To animate something, you add the three `animation` properties to its style rules as you've done above.
+Always make sure the `animation-name` matches the name of the animation you wish to use.

 --- /hint ---

 --- hint ---

-You can add hover effects directly to the nav menu like this:
+You can add `hover` effects directly to the `nav` menu like this:

 ```css
   nav ul li a:hover {